danan165/jordana/README.md

 Source Code for Jordana Website
 ----------------------

-See the website here soon: [Music by Jordana](https://musicbyjordana.com/)
+See the website here: [Music by Jordana](https://musicbyjordana.com/)

+This site is hosted on AWS using the following services: Amazon S3, Amazon CloudFront, Route 53, and Amazon Certificate Manager.

 License